How your dentist can help with snoring?

 If I snore, do I have obstructive sleep apnea?

 Not always, though snoring can be a sign of OSA.
 Snoring may occur on its own, and can also be treated in the same way as obstructive sleep apnea: with an oral appliance.

 How does an oral appliance treat obstructive sleep apnea?

 Obstructive sleep apnea is effectively treated with an oral appliance which maintains open airways.
 The oral appliance is custom-made for the patient to fit and function at its best, ensuring results.
 Patients who comply with regularly nightly use of their oral appliance will find it to be lifechanging in terms of how they feel each morning, eliminating the daytime fatigue they were probably struggling with on a daily basis.

 If you struggle with snoring, or are dealing with a sleeping partner who does, it may be time to have an evaluation completed at Boutique Smiles of Manhattan.
 Our providers are here to help new and current patients with a wide selection of dental services, including solutions for obstructive sleep apnea and chronic snoring.
-Call (212) 262-2952 and connect with your team at 141 East 55th Street, Suite 2B in New York, NY.
+Call (212) 262-2952 and connect with your team at 30 E 60th Street Suite 1101, Manhattan, New York 10022.